 I am ashamed to admit it, but I have not always been entirely egalitarian when doling out a "Hi" or "Hello" to a stranger on the street.
 I tend to smile and engage with folks I deem to be somewhat like myself or those I think have an "open" face.
 I'm inclined to get that detached, instantaneous "faraway look" when I approach someone I find intimidating.
 I may be put off by a stranger's dirty clothes, unkempt hair or pronounced scowl.
 I sometimes make a quick judgment about income or mental health.
 Whatever the tiny red flag, I immediately put distance between myself and the stranger.
 I noticed this pattern on my early morning runs this spring.
 And it bothered me.

 When you run at dawn, there are not many legitimate reasons for not smiling at someone you pass.
 There are no throngs on the street to wade through; no traffic to demand your attention.
 Your approach is announced by your rhythmic footfalls and robust intakes of breath.
 The stranger glances up to satisfy curiosity and to potentially engage; you instantly make your choice.
 Is this person in need of (or -- alternatively -- worthy of) a kind greeting?
 I used to make this calculation all the time, and then loathed my arbitrary and cruel reckoning.
 I changed my strategy this April as buds emerged on tender shoots.
 Like the tiny acts of renewal all around me, I sought a new spring within myself.
-I now greet everyone in much the same way I welcome the day -- with an underlying trust in the goodness that lies at the heart of civility.

 The dawn beckons dog walkers, runners, bikers and elderly folks out for a morning constitutional.
 It also calls forth those for whom the night is one more trial to be endured.
 The supple, tender light at the horizon's rim signals a respite from the murky chill; it invites us into optimism and anticipation.
 One dusky morning I noticed weary men emerge from alley ways and alcoves in town.
 Some clutched plastic bags stuffed with necessities, other shuffled along with walking sticks.
 They nodded greetings and called to each other across Main Street -- this clan of street-smart, grizzled men.